AshwiniBhawar/TestAutomationFramework/Readme.md

 ## Reports

-- Reports: After execution, a detailed HTML report will be generated at ./ExtentReport.html
+After execution, a detailed HTML report will be generated at ./ExtentReport.html

 The report contains information on test cases executed, passed, failed, and skipped, along with screenshots for failed tests.